openmpf/openmpf.github.io/docs/docs/CPP-Component-API.md

 ## Single-threaded Operation

 Implementations are encouraged to operate in single-threaded mode.
-OpenMPF will parallelize components through multiple instantiations of the component.
+OpenMPF will parallelize components through multiple instantiations of the component, each running as a separate service.

 ## Stateless Behavior
-OpenMPF components should be stateless in operation and give identical output for a provided input.
+OpenMPF components should be stateless in operation and give identical output for a provided input (i.e. when processing the same `MPFJob`).

 ## Component Packaging
 It is recommended that C++ components are organized according to the following directory structure: